open-telemetry/opentelemetry-java-instrumentation/docs/supported-libraries.md

 ## JVMs and operating systems

-These are the supported JVM version and OS configurations which the javaagent is tested on:
+These are the JVMs and operating systems that the integration tests are run against:

 | JVM                                               | Versions  | OS                             |
 | ------------------------------------------------- | --------- | ------------------------------ |